Why you should visit Oaxaca

 It wasn’t just the zocalo.
 Walk the alcala and you’ll always have someone beg for money or try to sell you something.
 Even on small side streets you’ll encounter an indigenous woman sitting on the ground, a couple of kids in her arms, a hand sticking out as she pleads for money.
 Right behind her they’ll be a nice restaurant or a fancy boutique store selling jewelry at inflated prices.

 I know some of the comments I’ll get to the above.
-Bloggers always get nasty comments whenever they “complain” about poverty or begging.
+Travellers always get nasty comments whenever they have the gall to “complain” about poverty or begging.
 Let me make it clear that the begging we encountered in Oaxaca was not aggressive and that most of it came from women with children – not the aggressive youths I’ve encountered in other places.
-But as a traveler it always affects you.
-Some get angry and will wave away the beggars or just ignore them (as I’ve noticed locals often do).
+But as a traveller it always affects you.
+Some get angry and will wave away the beggars or just ignore them.
 Others feel a sense of shame and guilt and will give the beggars some change and a smile, knowing full well that their contribution will do diddly squat and will in fact just encourage begging (you could argue that giving is just a way of making yourself feel better).
 Either way, you come out of it liking the place a bit less, blaming either the beggars or the society that makes these people beg on the street in the first place.

 And that’s why Oaxaca lost a bit of its shine with me.

 Would I come back to Oaxaca?
 Yes.
 There is so much culture; great food, history, and art.
 We just scratched the surface of all there is to offer, not just in the city itself but in the surrounding state.
-I was here visiting my mom, who lives in Mexico part of the year but I would definitely come back with Spanky for a different kind of trip.
-Anyone who’s read my other posts on Mexico knows that I’ve become a big fan.
-I’m incredibly impressed with Mexico as a travel destination, Oaxaca included.
+I was here visiting my mom, who lives in Mexico.
+Anyone who’s read my other posts on Mexico knows that I’m a big fan of Mexico.
+I’m incredibly impressed with it as a travel destination, Oaxaca included.
 Would I ever consider settling in Oaxaca as an expat?
-No, for the reasons I’ve cited in the above paragraphs.
-My mom, who’s gotten to know Mexico pretty well, wouldn’t either.
+No. For the reasons I’ve cited in the above paragraphs.
+My mom, who’s lived in Mexico almost 10 years, wouldn’t either.

 – Accommodation.
 We stayed at Parador del Dominico which was excellent and well situated.
 Recommended.